linode/developers/README.md

 * If you want a URL to **redirect** to an article, you'll want to add an alias in the target article's [metadata](#metadata).
 * If you want the same article to appear in multiple locations, use relative symlinks.

+## Building the library

+To publish changes, run (on the library box):

+	$ thor deploy

+This will pull in the latest changes and build the library.
+The build may take a minute or so to run.

 # Development

 These notes are for those who wish to develop against docsmith itself, *not* for those who wish to edit the Library.